Institute of Banking

 Who is it for?

-• The programme will provide senior managers with the knowledge and tools to lead and embed effective cultures in their organisations.
+The programme is aimed at senior managers with the knowledge and tools to lead and embed effective cultures in their organisations.

-On completing the Professional Diploma in Leading Cultural Change and Ethical Behaviour in Financial Services graduates will be able to:
+Professional Diploma in Leading Cultural Change and Ethical Behaviour in Financial Services from UCD.

 Subjects taught